vitessio/website/content/en/docs/11.0/reference/vreplication/migrate.md

 Each `action` has additional options/parameters that can be used to modify its behavior.

 The options for the supported commands are the same as [MoveTables](../movetables), with the exception of `reverse_replication`.
-Please see "Differences between MoveTables and Migrate" below for an explanation.

 A common option to give if migrating all of the tables from a source keyspace is the `-all` option.